 US Sailing is committed to providing a healthy and positive environment free from abuse for all our members and the sailing community in the United States.
-US Sailing's Athlete Safety program is a partnership with the US Center for SafeSport and incorporates the Center's comprehensive program of abuse prevention, including participant training and education, required prevention policies and best practice guidelines, and mandatory reporting requirements for adults.
+US Sailing's Athlete Safety program is a partnership with the U.S. Center for SafeSport (hereinafter referred to as the U.S. Center for SafeSport or "the Center") and incorporates the Center's comprehensive program of abuse prevention, including participant training and education, required prevention policies and best practice guidelines, and mandatory reporting requirements for adults.
 These measures are informed by experts in the field of child safety and are among the strongest safeguards found in youth-serving organizations.

-What is the US Center for SafeSport?
+What is the U.S. Center for SafeSport?

-Established in 2017, the U.S. Center for SafeSport (hereinafter referred to either as the US Center for SafeSport or in short form as the "Center") is the independent and exclusive authority directed by Congress to prevent and respond to all forms of abuse and misconduct within the U.S. Olympic and Paralympic Movement.
+Established in 2017, the Center is the independent and exclusive authority directed by Congress to prevent and respond to all forms of abuse and misconduct within the U.S. Olympic and Paralympic Movement.
 The Center is an independent, nonprofit 501(c)(3) organization headquartered in Denver, Colorado.